This post was last updated on

 If you start to feel like you are coming down with the flu, don’t freak out.
 While your body works to detox and flush out the toxins you may feel a bit under the weather for about half a day.
 It probably means it’s working!
 Stay hydrated to help your body clear out the toxins and you should feel better pretty quickly.

 How do you relax?
 Have you ever tried a detox bath recipe like this before?

-If you’re interested in learning more about essential oils, just let me know!
-I’d be happy to get you more info, get you a sample to try out, or if you are ready to start using essential oils, you can get the Young Living Premium Starter kit at a HUGE discount and get all your oils at 24% off for life when you sign up as a wholesale member.
-The starter kit is everything you need to get started living a happier, healthier, more natural life with essential oils, and the 24% discount on all Young Living oils and products doesn’t hurt either!
+Or if you are ready to start using essential oils, you can get the Young Living Premium Starter kit at a HUGE discount and get all your oils at 24% off for life when you sign up as a wholesale member.
+The starter kit is everything you need to get started living a happier, healthier, more natural life with essential oils, and the 24% discount on any future purchases of Young Living oils and products doesn’t hurt either!
 Check out this page for more details.